 The "Desktop environment" task will install a graphical desktop environment.
+By default, debian-installer installs the desktop environment.
+It is possible

 Note that this will only work if the packages needed for the desired desktop environment are actually available.
 Installing any of the available desktop environments this way should work fine if you are using a DVD image or any other installation method with a network mirror.